Torbraw/prisma-drizzle-lnl/README.md

 - Auto logging of Prisma queries
 - Satifies schemas types with Prisma types
-- Generic search in `findAll()` with schemas validation `PrismaSearchQuerySchema` (sorting keys are generic & not validated)
+- Generic search in `findAll()` with schemas validation `PrismaSearchQuerySchema`
+  - Includes pagination
-  - Includes pagination & sorting
+  - Includes sorting (keys are not validated)
+  - Includes search (not validated JSON string, follow prisma where clause and must be encoded)

 ## Prisma